1st1/cpython-mirror/Doc/library/inspect.rst

     * GEN_CLOSED: Execution has completed.

    .. versionadded:: 3.2

+.. function:: getcoroutinestate(coroutine)

+   Get current state of a coroutine object.

+   Possible states are:
+    * CORO_CREATED: Waiting to start execution.
+    * CORO_RUNNING: Currently being executed by the interpreter.
+    * CORO_SUSPENDED: Currently suspended at an await expression.
+    * CORO_CLOSED: Execution has completed.

+   .. versionadded:: 3.5

 The current internal state of the generator can also be queried.
 This is mostly useful for testing purposes, to ensure that internal state is being